xlladdins/xll/README.md

 If you are worried that the 64-bits in a pointer might represent a `double` that is a NaN or denormalized value, you should be.
 Neither of those survive a round trip to Excel and back.
-Returning a NaN to Excel results in a `#NUM!`.
+Returning a NaN to Excel results in the error type `#NUM!`.

 On 64-bit Windows the first 16-bits of a pointer are zero so all we need are the remaining 48-bits.
 Doubles can exactly represent integers up to 2<sup>53</sup>